Up to 50% off sofas & mattresses — limited‑time deals.

 • Check the fit numbers: seat height, seat depth, and back height.

-• Ask for construction details: frame material, suspension, cushion type, and leg attachment.
+• Ask about frame material, suspension, cushion fill, and leg attachment.

-• Plan for real life: performance upholstery, removable cushions, and felt pads under legs.
+• Plan for daily life: upholstery upkeep, removable cushions, and floor protection.

 Mid-century modern sofa vs Scandinavian sofa